General

 Sculpture.
 Philip Rawson.

 Sculpture; a basic handbook for students.
-3rd
+3rd ed.
+Ronald L. Coleman.

 Sculpture at your finger tips.
 Fred Press.